prasanth59/Genre-Identification-on-Gutenberg-corpus/README.md

 ## Introduction

 Classification of literary genre of books can hugely benefited by the usage of semantic features rather than simple bag of words representation.
+Certain handcrafted features pertaining to author's writing style, sentiment etc. were extracted from books to build a classifier that predicts the genre of a book.
-Implementation was carried under the  assumption that model trained on semantic features performs better than a model trained on bag of words as features.
+It was assumed that model trained on semantic features performs better than a model trained on bag of words.

 ## Toolkit
 Language   : Python